Blendify/blender-manual/blender_docs/manual/physics/rigid_body/properties.rst

 Primitive shapes
    these are best in terms of memory/performance but do not necessarily reflect the actual shape of the object.
-   They're calculated based on the object's bounding box.
+   They are calculated based on the object's bounding box.
    The center of gravity is always in the middle for now.

    Box